 Other protection benefits that you hope to never have to use but which will come in handy if the situation arises include primary auto rental collision damage insurance, baggage delay insurance, roadside assistance, lost luggage reimbursement, travel and emergency assistance, travel accident insurance, emergency evacuation and transportation and emergency medical and dental coverage.

 Although the Chase Sapphire Reserve is loaded with perks, you’re paying for them with your annual fee.
 Beginners may be deterred by this understandably high cost and might prefer to stick with a starter travel credit card such as the Chase Sapphire Preferred before diving into a card that costs such a large chunk of change.

 It’s also important to keep in mind the $75 annual fee for adding an authorized user to the account.
 With many other popular travel credit cards, there’s no additional fee to get an extra card on your account — though in this case, Sapphire Reserve authorized users also get a Priority Pass Select membership, so this could actually be a good deal, as $75 for the year is less expensive than purchasing a membership.

-While you’ll earn 3x bonus points on your travel and dining purchases and 10 points per dollar on eligible Lyft and Peloton purchases, you’ll only earn 1 point per dollar on everything else.
-That means you’re best off pairing the Sapphire Reserve with a no-annual-fee card like the Chase Freedom Unlimited, which has a trio of bonus categories and also earns 1.5% cash back on all other purchases.
+While you’ll earn at least 3x bonus points on your travel and dining purchases and 10x points on eligible Lyft purchases, you’ll only earn 1 point per dollar on everything else.
+That means you’re best off pairing the Sapphire Reserve with a no-annual-fee card like the Chase Freedom Unlimited®, which has a trio of bonus categories and also earns 1.5% cash back on all other purchases.